walt-id/waltid-identity/waltid-applications/waltid-wallet-demo-compose/iosApp/scripts/README.md

    ./e2e-local-enterprise.sh
    ```

-The normal script validates the quickstart-owned resources and the mobile-only helper resources before launching the UI test, syncs the Compose iOS framework, runs `pod install`, and then runs only the local Enterprise UI tests.
-Set `SKIP_IOS_APP_SETUP=true` only if the Compose framework and CocoaPods sandbox are already in sync.
+The normal script validates the quickstart-owned resources and the mobile-only helper resources before launching the UI test, refreshes the Compose iOS SwiftPM linkage package, and then runs only the local Enterprise UI tests.
+Set `SKIP_IOS_APP_SETUP=true` only if the project is already in sync.
 It does not create resources; rerun `--prepare-only` when you intentionally want to create or refresh the mobile helper resources.

 ## What Gets Tested